 In the top navigation bar, select the region where the ALB instance is deployed.
 In this example, China (Chengdu) is selected.

-On the Server Group page, click Create Server Group, complete the following configurations, and then click Create.
+On the Server Group page, click Create Server Group, configure the following parameters, and then click Create.

 Description